faenrandir/a_careful_examination/content/documents/polygamy/bruno_contemporary_sources.md

 +++

-On August 22, in a post in the Mormon Polygamy Documents Facebook group, Cheryl L. Bruno shared her ongoing document containing a chart describing all the contemporary documents bearing on the question of Joseph Smith practicing polygamy (or not).
-She revised and explanded on the work of Mark Tensmeyer from "Secret Covenants: New Insights on Early Mormon Polygamy".
+On August 22, Cheryl L. Bruno shared her ongoing documentary catalog in the Mormon Polygamy Documents Facebook group detailing contemporary sources on Joseph Smith's practice of polygamy.
+Her work revises and expands upon Mark Tensmeyer’s work published in "Secret Covenants: New Insights on Early Mormon Polygamy."

 **Source document:** [Contemporary_Sources_for_JS_Polygamy_(chart)_8.22.26.docx](</a_careful_examination/media/Contemporary_Sources_for_JS_Polygamy_(chart)_8.22.26.docx>) (original `.docx` from Bruno's Facebook post)

-**How this page was made:** the table is extracted automatically from the `.docx` by the [parser script](https://github.com/faenrandir/a_careful_examination/blob/main/scripts/parse_bruno_contemporary_sources.py)
+Below is the table programmatically extracted from her document with this script: [parser script](https://github.com/faenrandir/a_careful_examination/blob/main/scripts/parse_bruno_contemporary_sources.py).
-(Python, standard library only).
-Re-running the script regenerates the introduction and the markdown from this `.docx`.
-To suggest edits to the underlying data, prefer editing the `.docx` (and re-running the script) over editing this generated page directly.
+Edits to the md/html docs will be overwritten when the script is rerun, so modify the script to change this document.

 ```
 CCLA – Community of Christ Library and Archives